Unique formula identifier: Data handling

 A company preparing, modifying, or repackaging a mixture (downstream user, „manufacturer“ of mixture) submits the chemical composition with toxicological information, as well as additional information such as product trade name, packaging and colour, via the ECHA to member states‘ appointed bodies (e.g. poison control centers).
 Before they submit the dataset a UFI was created e.g. by using ECHA’s UFI generator webtool.
 Finally the company prints the UFI on the label.
 A UFI is always assigned to one mixture (or several very similar mixtures), but the UFI may be used in different packaging varieties or brand names.
 Multiple UFI's may be assigned to the same mixture.

 The chemical composition of the UFI is kept secret and available only to the ECHA and connected poison centres.

 UFI is mandated from January 1, 2021 for products for consumer or professional use, and from January 1, 2024 for new products for industrial use.
-Existing mixtures that are already notified at a national poison centre may need labeling from January 2025.
+Existing mixtures that are already identified with a UFI at a national poison centre may need labeling from January 2025.